revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Collections.md

 <blockquote>

-- The Generics allow us to define classes and methods which are decoupled from the data type otherwise we can also say that the Generics allow us to create classes using angular brackets specifying the data type of its members.
-At compilation time, these angular brackets are going to be replaced with some specific data types.
-In C#, the Generics can be applied to:
+- The Generics allow us to define classes and methods which are decoupled from the data type otherwise we can also say that the Generics allow us to create classes using angular brackets specifying the data type of its members.At compilation time, these angular brackets are going to be replaced with some specific data types.In C#, the Generics can be applied to:

 - Interface
 - Abstract class